What to Do With Computers During Bad Weather

 Summer storms are bound to knock out power and internet at least once during the season.
 Lightning strikes and power surges can easily damage your technology.
-Protect your valuable equipment and stay one step ahead of the storm with these tips covering what to do with computers during bad weather.
+Protect your valuable equipment and stay one step ahead of the storm with these tips covering what to do with your technology during bad weather.

 If you know strong weather is coming your way, powering down and unplugging your devices should be your first step.
-Lightning strikes can travel through power lines as well as cables, so you should unplug your computer from its power source as well as unplug all lines and cables to protect your computer as much as possible.
+Lightning strikes can travel through power lines as well as cables, so you should unplug your computer from its power source, as well as unplug all lines and cables, to protect your computer as much as possible.
 Make sure you properly shut down your computer before unplugging it, as cutting the power before the computer shuts down can cause data loss.

 Back up data